Captain-ALM/GOPackageHeaderServer/README.md

 This allows for the required meta headers to be outputted in order for the GO package system to find the source files of the package.

-The middleware can be configured in runtime, the server has a YAML configuration.
+The outputter can be configured in runtime, the server has a YAML configuration.
+The outputter can be used to add the extra meta tags to the head of the HTML document.

 Maintainer:
 [Captain ALM](https://code.mrmelon54.xyz/alfred)